tamaragevorgyan/gettyimages-api/code-samples/cURL.md

 ### Authentication

-An Api-Key header is needed authenticate to the API and will allow you access to read-only operations.
+An Api-Key header is needed authenticate to the Api and will allow you access to read-only operations.
 The curl option for setting the Api-Key header is:

-    -H "Api-Key:{Your API Key}"
+    -H "Api-Key:{Your Api Key}"

 ### Authorization